 Posted Friday 1st May 2020

-Among the mundane things that have been affected by the current COVID-19 situation is the on-going Companies House filing obligations that companies are subject to.
+Among the mundane things to have been affected by the COVID-19 pandemic are the Companies House filing obligations that companies are subject to.
+Following some temporary guidance implemented in the early stages of the COVID-19 pandemic, most of these processes have now returned to normal.

-This will only be available if your accounts will be late because your company is affected by coronavirus.
+This option will only be available if your Annual Accounts will be late because your company is affected by coronavirus.
 If your company has already extended its filing deadline, or shortened its accounting reference period, it may not be eligible for an extension.

 If your company is issued with a late filing penalty because of a delay caused by COVID-19, Companies House have stated that appeals will be treated sympathetically, providing a break for companies to pay late filing penalties as well as payment plans for late filing penalties.